Walmart suffers disappointing Christmas hit to results

 American retail giant Walmart did not have a merry Christmas as disappointing toy and clothing sales hit the chain's bottom line, the company announced Tuesday.

-In Chile, "unrest led to disruption in the majority of our stores which... negatively affected operating income by approximately $110 million," the company said, adding that it "continues to monitor the events" in the South American nation.
+The outbreak, which has left nearly 1,900 dead and sickened over 72,000 in China, has caused many businesses to shut their doors and cut off many transportation links with the country.

-Walmart said it also is watching the coronavirus outbreak and "has not included any potential financial effects in its assumptions."
+Walmart said it is watching the coronavirus outbreak but "has not included any potential financial effects in its assumptions."

-Apple cast a shadow over markets on Monday after announcing it would not reach its sales target for the quarter due to the virus outbreak, which has shut down many key manufacturing and transportation links in China.
+Apple, which depends on China for key components, on Monday announced it would not reach its revenue target for the quarter due to the virus outbreak, as iPhone supply is "temporarily constrained."

+Walmart CEO Doug McMillon said it is "too difficult to tell at this early stage exactly how to forecast" the financial impact of the epidemic, but he acknowledged that getting goods out of China "is an issue."

-Walmart, which has 11,500 stores located in 27 countries, took advantage of the US trade war to re-organize its supply chain so as not to depend too much on a single country or geographic area.
+The company, which has 11,500 stores located in 27 countries, including over 430 in China, had responded to the US trade war to re-organize its supply chain so as not to depend too much on a single country or geographic area.

 But the retailer, which is a staple for low-income households, saw sales slow in the fourth quarter ended January 31.